WillDetlor/TinyClojure/Readme.md

 ###### Immediate tasks
 * basic eval in clojure itself (needs read-string)
-* ditch Evaluator in favour of a forward declaration
 * validate argument type arrays
 * option for pre-evaluated arguments
 * write a trip.clj for current behaviours